Peptides Vietnam LogoPeptides Vietnam

 Research & Sources

-1. A novel approach to mitochondrial bioenergetics: targeting cardiolipin with the cell-permeable Szeto-Schiller peptide SS-31 · Birk AV, Liu S, Soong Y, et al. · Journal of the American Society of Nephrology (2013) PMID: 23813215
+1. A novel approach to mitochondrial bioenergetics: targeting cardiolipin with the cell-permeable Szeto-Schiller peptide SS-31 · Birk AV, Liu S, Soong Y, et al. · Journal of the American Society of Nephrology (2013) (PMID: 23813215)

 Foundational paper describing cardiolipin targeting mechanism of SS-31 in the inner mitochondrial membrane.

-2. Elamipretide (MTP-131) for the treatment of mitochondrial diseases · Karaa A, Haas R, Goldstein A, et al. · Neurology (2018) PMID: 30404784
+2. Randomized dose-escalation trial of elamipretide in adults with primary mitochondrial myopathy · Karaa A, Haas R, Goldstein A, et al. · Neurology (2018) (PMID: 29500292)

 Aged mouse data showing SS-31 restores skeletal muscle ATP production and exercise tolerance.

-4. Cardiolipin remodeling and the development of heart failure · Sparagna GC, Lesnefsky EJ · Current Opinion in Lipidology (2009) PMID: 19295276
+4. Cardiolipin remodeling in the heart · Sparagna GC, Lesnefsky EJ · Journal of Cardiovascular Pharmacology (2009) (PMID: 19276988)

 Mechanistic context on the role of cardiolipin in heart failure underlying SS-31 cardioprotection rationale.